 Absolutely!
-Sand and other filter media are more expensive particularly when you consider shipping, handeling and transportation costs.
-It take energy to overcome pressurizing a vessel, because FilterBalls increases your water flow with reduced pressure, your pumps are working less.
+Sand and other filter medias are more expensive, particularly when you consider shipping, handling and transportation costs.
+It takes energy to overcome pressurizing a vessel, because FilterBalls increases your water flow with reduced pressure, your pumps are working with less effort.
 In fact, your pumps do not need to run nearly as long to move the total volume of water in your pool through the filter system.
 So with less power consumed, you save money on your monthly electricity bill and you should find your pumps lasting longer with less maintenance.

 - We installed FilterBalls this summer and for the first time the water pressure never increased requiring backwash.
 Is this normal?

-Yes, with FilterBalls you enjoy the full depth of the filter media to capture matter and filter more particulate before needing to backwash.
-So you should be backwashing less frequently.
+Yes, as stated above, FilterBalls handle at least 20 times the dirt load of filter sand.
+Because with FilterBalls utilizes the full depth of the filter media bed to capture dirt and filter out more particulate matter before needing to backwash.
+So you should be backwashing much less frequently.

 - How does FilterBalls perform during backwashing?
 Will I find fibers shedding from backwash action?

-FilterBalls were designed to tolerate the violent agitation of the water flow during the backwash cycle.
-As a fact, in design of this media I counted on the collision of the FilterBalls to jar loose those particles that might have worked deep into the media.
+FilterBalls were designed to tolerate the agitation of the water flow during the backwash cycle.
+FilterBalls media in part, depends on the collision of the FilterBalls to jar loose those particles that might have worked deep into the media.
 It’s why FilterBalls is the poster child for the definition of a depth filter media.
-We tested FilterBalls not only in our own lab but also in third party labs located in Michigan and the Carolinas.
-As a result the lack of fiber migration is one of my patent application claims.
+FilterBalls are lab tested, internally and third party validated independent labs located in Michigan and the Carolinas.
+As a result the lack of fiber migration is one of the patented claims.
 We use a proprietary thermal bonding process so the fibers stay in the form you see when you install them in the filter vessel.

-One exception: When the filter is small or has a bed of less than 12 inches deep, FilterBalls minis or a blend of Minis and FilterBalls is recommended to avoid potential problems with bypass.
+One exception: When the filter is small (designed for 250 lbs. of sand or less) or has a bed of less than 12 inches deep, FilterBalls minis or a blend of Minis and FilterBalls is recommended to avoid potential problems with bypass.

 - Do I get better results in my pool if I use finer micron rated FilterBall product like Sanz?

-Not really.
-Generally, we recommend FilterBalls Blu or Blu-10 for pools.
-Sanz offers our finest filtration level and is a product designed for pre-filtration jobs used in food and beverage and drinking water applications.
+Not necessarily.
+Generally, we recommend FilterBalls Blü for pools.
+Sanź offers our finest filtration level and is a product designed for pre-filtration jobs used in food and beverage and drinking water applications.
 The finer filtration is more than you need in most pool and spa applications.

 Yes, FilterBalls are made for use in all sand vessels.
-To determine how many bags of Filterballs you need, use just one 1-pound bag for every 100 pounds of sand you usually use.
-A common 300-pound sand filter will need just 3 pounds or 3 bags of FilterBalls.
+To determine how many bags of FilterBalls you need, use just one cubic foot or 1 bag for every 100 pounds of sand you usually use.
+A common 300-pound sand filter will need just 3 cubic feet or 3 bags of FilterBalls.

 - Can I replace my zeolite with FilterBalls?

-Yes, when you replace zeolite, replace 50 pounds of zeolite with 1 pound of FilterBalls.
+Yes, when you replace zeolite, replace 50 pounds of zeolite with 1 cubic foot of FilterBalls.